plisskien/Aimware-LUA-/README.md

   Simple LUA script which can improve your FPS

-   # These scripts are not belongs to me, I have only modified them.
+# These scripts are not belongs to me, I have modified them or i use them.